12th April 2020

 One of the great things about ML algorithms is that it’s easy to test their accuracy scientifically.
 In order to do that we took some test data generated by the third party (Tony Trippe, Patinformatics), which was split into two parts – inside the topic, and outside the topic (but still relevant).

-We then trained Cipher’s classifiers on a portion of the data, and tested it against the remainder, using a process described in this paper.
+We then trained Cipher’s classifiers on a portion of the data and tested it against the remainder, using a process described in our paper, Construction and evaluation of gold standards for patent classification, published in World Patent Information.

 The two topics we’ve tested Cipher on are Quantum Computing Q-bit Generation, and Cannabinoid Edibles.
 The results are shown for both a small training set (the patent’s used to train the classifier) of 150 families, medium at 250, and large at 350 families.
 The results of the tests, averaged over 100 runs are: